 If these requirements are not met, the agreement can be set aside.
 In addition to failing formal requirements, the agreement may also be set aside in circumstances where:

-To ensure your binding financial agreement will hold up in court, speak to one of our Accredited Family Law Specialist today to discuss what options are available.
+To ensure your binding financial agreement will hold up in court, speak to one of our Accredited Family Law Specialists today to discuss what options are available.